millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

      NaN stands for "Not a Number".
      It represents missing or undefined values in pandas DataFrames.
-     When working with real world data it is not often to have missing values.
+     When working with real-world data it is not often to have missing values.
      It is good to know functions that can work with this type of data.